 I do believe Vancouver wants to do better, but they haven’t shown it yet.
 I pray that Vancouver’s leaders see the Black (and other people of color) Suburbia Privilege needs to end.

 I’m not pointing any fingers.
 We all have to help.
-Therefore, I look forward to see the leaders of my era to arise to the challenge and make these changes happen.
+Therefore, I look forward to seeing the leaders of my era to rise to the challenge and make these changes happen.

 I write this because my business is personal.
 My struggles are for your gain.
 No strings attached.